Wandering the Widdringtonia wallichii

 Suggested Loop:

 Take the main route towards Middleberg Hut.
 Half way up you'll pass some lovely cedars.
-LOOK OUT FOR: About 5-10 min walk before getting to the hut there's a newly installed sign pointing to where you loop back down.
+LOOK OUT FOR: About 5-10 min walk before getting to the hut there's a newly installed sign pointing to where you loop back down, (though the sign may not be there anymore.
+But there is a large cairn.

 Water.